• Skip to primary navigation

 Regardless of where you find and buy your beets, choose beets that are:

-• medium sized beets because larger beets will take a longer time in cooking
+- medium-sized beets because larger beets will take a longer time to cook

 This Will Be Your New Favorite Root vegetable